Peyronie’s Disease Diagnosis, Symptoms & Treatment

 What Treatment Options Are There For Peyronie’s Disease?

-Peyronie’s disease treatment aims to maintain or regain sexual function by straightening the penis.
+Peyronie’s disease treatments aim to maintain or regain sexual function by straightening the penis.
 How long it takes to cure Peyronie’s Disease depends on several factors including, but not limited to, degree of penile curvature, the severity of penile shortening, and the presence of penile narrowing, and whether erectile dysfunction is present.

 1. Medications